fabianurbve/Zenith-Scraper/README.md

 - Stealth & Stability: Implements advanced "Anti-Detection" techniques, including digital fingerprint masking and professional User-Agent rotation.

 - Distribution Ready: Features a specialized BASE_DIR logic that allows the code to run perfectly as a standalone Binary (.exe).
-Your clients don't need Python; they just need your tool.

 - Smart Data Cleaning: Automatic duplicate removal and timestamped reporting to ensure the data is "Business-Ready" the moment it's generated.